razvanmatisan/duodiff/blogpost.md

       <td><img src="img/output_head.svg" width=300></td>
   </tr>
   <tr align="left">
-    <td colspan=2><b>Figure 2.</b> Output head of the DeeDiff architecture, that outputs the predicted noise from the output of an intermediate layer of the transformer.</td>
+    <td colspan=2><b>Figure 2.</b> Output head of the DeeDiff architecture, that computes the predicted noise from the output of an intermediate layer of the transformer.</td>
   </tr>
 </table>